Time To First Byte: Definition, Reasons & Ways To Reduce

 Every millisecond counts in the immediate nature of online interactions.
 The Time To First Byte (TTFB) is an essential indicator that substantially impacts a website’s performance and user experience.
 TTFB measures how long it takes a user’s browser to wait after sending a request for a response before receiving the first byte of data from a server.

-Understanding and addressing TTFB-related issues is crucial for website owners, developers, and anyone creating exceptional online experiences.
+This article will delve into how to improve Time To First Byte.
 By optimizing the Time To First Byte, you can enhance user satisfaction, improve search engine rankings, and ultimately drive more conversions and engagement.

 What is Time To First Byte (TTFB)?
+Is TTFB Important?

 TTFB includes the time required for the server to process the request, generate a response, and transmit the first byte back to the user’s browser.
 It encompasses various factors such as server processing time, network latency, and data transfer time.